otjrocks/CellularAutomaton/doc/DESIGN_PLAN.md

     * Unnecessary for the number of simulations we're planning to implement (5)
     * Would not show a great understanding of abstraction

+## Use Cases

+* Apply the rules to a middle cell: set the next state of a cell to dead by counting its number of neighbors using the Game of Life rules for a cell in the middle (i.e., with all its neighbors)
+* Apply the rules to an edge cell: set the next state of a cell to live by counting its number of neighbors using the Game of Life rules for a cell on the edge (i.e., with some of its neighbors missing)
+* Move to the next generation: update all cells in a simulation from their current state to their next state and display the result graphically
+* Switch simulations: load a new simulation from a data file, replacing the current running simulation with the newly loaded one
+* Set a simulation parameter: set the value of a parameter, probCatch, for a simulation, Fire, based on the value given in a data file

+Additional Use Cases:

 ## Team Responsibilities
- * Before Friday we hope to get all of the model finished and create necessary configuration files
+ * Before Friday, we hope to get all the model finished and create necessary configuration files

  * Troy Ludwig - XML Handling & Grid View